International Security Assistance Force: Italy

 Italian troops currently lead Regional Command West and the PRT in Herat Province.
 Although the mandate issued by the Parliament of Italy does not allow Italian forces to take part in the battle against the Taliban insurgency in the south and east of Afghanistan, other than in exceptional circumstances, the former Italian Minister of Defense Ignazio La Russa has officially stated in July 2008 that such combat activities have indeed taken place over the last year in the Farah area.
 An Italian contingent including 9 helicopters Agusta A129 Mangusta, 2 C‑27 Spartan, 1 C‑130, 3 AB‑212, 3 CH‑47.
 Additionally, in April 2008, 4 AMX International AMX reconnaissance jets and 3 helicopters AB‑412, with corresponding 250 personnel (also included), were deployed to Kabul in support of ISAF combat operations in the country.
 In February 2009 the Italian government decided to boost its contingent by 800 to help out with police training and economic development.
 A thousand more soldiers were sent in Afghanistan in 2010, for 3,800 in total.
 Italy has suffered 53 casualties in Afghanistan.

 Latvia

 Latvian troops were divided between Kabul and the PRTs in Mazar-i-Sharif and Meymaneh as of December 2007.
 Several special operations forces operate in the restive south.
 Three Latvian soldiers were killed in Afghanistan.

+Lithuania

+The Lithuanian military contingent was situated in Chaghcharan, Ghor Province.
+In 2005, Lithuania took over responsibility for the Provincial Reconstruction Team in Ghor Province.
+Between 2005 and 2013, about 2,500 Lithuanian soldiers were deployed to Ghor Province in seventeen rotations, with approximately 150 troops per rotation.
+One Lithuanian soldier was killed in Afghanistan.